fvaleri/strimzi-debugging/sessions/004/README.md

 When the cluster is ready, we deploy a MySQL instance (the external system), and Kafka Connect cluster.

 > [!IMPORTANT]
-> The Kafka Connect image uses an internal component (Kaniko) to build a custom image containing the configured MySQL connector.
+> The Kafka Connect image uses Kaniko to build a custom image containing the configured MySQL connector.
 > In production, this is not recommended, so you should use your own Connect image built from the Strimzi one.

 ```sh